 In a fixed mindset, students believe that their abilities are dependent on fixed traits that can not be changed such as intellect or talent.
 Individuals that think this way, often cultivate a self-defeating identity, feel powerless, and many struggle with a sense of learned helplessness.
 In contrast, students with a growth mindset accept that abilities and aptitude can be developed with persistence and effort.
-As a result, these individuals are not intimidate by failure, because they realize that mistakes are a part of the learning process
+As a result, these individuals are not intimidate by failure, because they realize that mistakes are a part of the learning process.
+They continue working hard despite any difficulties or setbacks.

 So What Can Teachers do to Nurture a Growth Mindset in the Classroom?